matrix-org/matrix-spec/content/client-server-api/_index.md

 **Token request**

-The client then exchanges the authorization code to obtain an access token using the token endpoint.
+The client then exchanges the authorisation code to obtain an access token using the token endpoint.

 This is done by making a POST request to the `token_endpoint` with the following